Behadd: Plot

 Shafaq tells Maha the importance of Jamal in their lives.
 Maha then leaves Shafaq's house to apologise to Jamal and tells him why she accused him.
-Jamal tells her that it is up to her and Masooma to decide whether she wants him in their lives or not.
+Jamal tells her that it is up to her and Masooma to decide whether she wants him in their lives.
 He also reveals that Masooma is aware of the truth.
 Jamal explains that after two weeks of the incident, Masooma saw CCTV footage from that day and realised that Jamal was innocent.

 Masooma secretly watches Maha apologise to Jamal; both mother and daughter become emotional and hug each other.